-All U of T Engineering undergraduates (except students in the Engineering Science Machine Learning Major) are eligible to participate in this certificate.
-Please note that Engineering Science students in the Robotics Major will have to take additional courses due to the number of core courses that overlap with their degree program.
+All U of T Engineering undergraduates (except students in the Engineering Science Machine Intelligence and Robotics majors) are eligible to participate in this certificate.

 The requirements for the Certificate in Artificial Intelligence Engineering in the Faculty of Applied Science and Engineering are the successful completion of the following courses: